tommasobattisti/TheSpaghettiJunction/README.md

 ---

-## 2. Results of general queries with restrictions for the classes of "work" and "derivativeWork"
+## Works connections with class restrictions
 The results shown in this section are contained in [this notebook](https://github.com/tommasobattisti/ilos/blob/main/sparqlQueries/finalQueriesLiteratureandFilms.ipynb).

 In order to define the literary works, the following classes have been used: